JohnnyLVP/Project-Standar-Documentation/2-GitHub-Documentation-CloudFormation.md

 ## 2. Setup

 *Here will explain al the Templates that there are in the Setup Folder.*
 ***In this folder, we have all the services that will deploy once.***

+### 1.2 AWS Services

+*List the services that the project use in the setup part and put details of each services*

+*For Example:*

 * SNS